esper-io/dev-docs/docs/home/console.md

 8.  **Outgoing calls** <br> Outgoing calls determines whether a user can make outgoing calls from the device.
 Turn On to allow outgoing calls, turn Off to prevent. <br/>
 9.  **Camera Access**<br> Camera access allows or prevents a user to access the device’s camera.
 Turn On to allow.<br/>
 10. **NFC** <br> NFC controls the device’s ability to use NFC if it is supported by the device.
 Turning Off prevents the device or any app from using NFC.
 Turn On if any of your apps require NFC. <br/>
 11. **Google PlayStore**<br> Google PlayStore determines if the Google PlayStore app is available to the user on the device.
-Turn On to allow the user access to the Google Playstore of admin approved Google Play Apps.<br/>
+Turn On to allow the user access to the Google PlayStore of admin approved Google Play Apps.<br/>
 12. **USB tethering**<br> USB tethering specifies if the user is able to use their device to share a mobile connection to another device such as a laptop<br/>
 13. **Edit date and time**<br> Edit date and time determines if the user can change the date and time on device.
 Turn On to allow changes by the user. <br/>
 14. **Application uninstall**<br> For devices running Android 4.4 or 5.1, turning this setting On will block app uninstallation, especially important for private apps.
 This setting is not needed if you are running Android 6.0 or above. <br/>